water

 2025.
 I wrote a chapter titled Sharkmanship | Hákarlamennska about Icelandic shark fishing in the past.
 The chapter is part of the book Langt var róið og þungur sjór by the ethnographer Sigurður Ægisson – See

 2025.
 Shark Sun | Hákarlasól is an educational documentary about the Greenland shark (Somniosus microcephalus) off the coast of Iceland.
 The film examines the behavior of the Greenland shark through the eyes of shark fishermen, offering a new perspective on this intriguing species—and on the relationship between Icelandic shark fishermen and the Greenland shark.
 Recently, direct shark fishing in Iceland has declined, and the remaining fishermen are mostly older men.
 Their experiences are vital for understanding the Greenland shark’s history.
+English subtitles.

 Vinnusaga_labor history_blue humanities_environmental history_ocean history_vatnahugvísindi_blá hugvísindi_umhverfissaga_vatnasaga